samthebest/dump/google-sign-in-protocol-motivation.md

 Attacks 1 & 3 can be avoided without an Anti-request forgery state token - instead the website can use hidden form fields http://en.wikipedia.org/wiki/HTTP_cookie#Hidden_form_fields

-The Google+ Sign-In documentation essentially fleshes this out by making it explicit how to do this, but once the user is signed in the hidden field could just be the access_token (which we will come to).
+The Google+ Sign-In documentation essentially fleshes this out by making it explicit how to do this, that is the token is a specific way of doing a hidden form field, but once the user is signed in the hidden field could just be the access_token (which we will come to).
 Perhaps Google just wanted to add in this somewhat redundant layer just in case web developers where submitting the access_token only using cookies, and given them the flexibility to submit access_tokens in this way.

 Attack 2 can only be avoided with the Anti-request forgery state token, but is a strange somewhat pointless attack.